LiskArchive/lisk-sdk/framework/src/modules/README.md

     /**
     * Required.
     *
-    * Method which will be invoked by controller to load the module.
+    * Method which will be invoked by controller to load the plugin.
     * Make sure all loading logic get completed during the life cycle of load.
     * Controller emit an event `app:ready` which you can use to perform
-    * some activities which you want to perform when every other module is loaded.
+    * some activities which you want to perform when every other plugin is loaded.
     *
     * @param {Channel} channel - An instance of a communication channel.
     * @return {Promise<void>}